isomerpages/cris-scri/news-and-events/media-releases/_posts/2024-07-29-post-The Singapore Clinical Research Institute (SCRI) Launches Comprehensive Clinical Trials Portal.md

 the heart of medical advancements, where many of the advancements in the treatment of serious diseases have been made possible through clinical trials.
-Today, Mr Heng Swee Keat, Deputy Prime Minister and Chairman of the National Research Foundation, launched the <a href="http://ClinicalTrials.SG" rel="noopener noreferrer nofollow" target="_blank">ClinicalTrials.SG</a> (CTSG).
+Today, Mr Heng Swee Keat, Deputy Prime Minister and Chairman of the National Research Foundation, launched the ClinicalTrials․SG (CTSG).
 CTSG is a comprehensive centralised clinical trials portal for patients and caregivers, clinical investigators, and clinical trial sponsors.&nbsp;</p>
 <p>Led by the Singapore Clinical Research Institute (SCRI), the launch of
 the CTSG portal marks a significant step towards making clinical trials more accessible for more people.
 This initiative seeks to demystify clinical